 Some of our favorite outdoor supplies are:

 Secondly, pick a wood slab that needs a minimal amount of epoxy work.
-The R-Clear (linked above) is UV resistant, but I wouldn't suggest using it in a large mass in an exterior project - use it just for smaller holes, voids and cracks.
+The Pro-Cast 2.0 (linked above) is UV resistant, but I wouldn't suggest using it in a large mass in an exterior project - use it just for smaller holes, voids and cracks.
 We haven't tested that particular product in a big quantity to see how it stands up to the humidity and elements, but from what we know about epoxy, it's a gamble.
 Best to play it safe and stick to small amounts of it!

 If possible, try to use a single slab instead of gluing two or more together.
 When (not if) your piece moves, that glue joint could shift and cause it to crack.
 If a single slab isn't an option, make sure you use some wooden dominos or biscuits to strengthen the joint.